 Steam hauled passenger services ended on the line in 1963.
-Rationalisation started in June 1964 when a shuttle service was introduced between Bodmin North and Boscarne Junction, where new exchange facilities were established.
-Withdrawal of all passenger services between Padstow and Bodmin Road took place on 30 January 1967.
+Nationalisation saw the withdrawal of all passenger services between Padstow and Bodmin Road in 1967.

-Freight trains continued to run between Bodmin Road and Wadebridge until September 1978.
-The line to Wenfordbridge remained open for china clay traffic until 03 October 1983, when complete closure of the route took place.
+Freight trains continued to run between Bodmin Road and Wadebridge until 1978.
+The railway’s present existence is owed to the China Clay industry, and the china clay traffic which enabled the line to Wenfordbridge to remain open until 1983, when complete closure of the route took place.

 Efforts to preserve the branch line, with a view to reopening it as a heritage steam railway, began shortly after closure.
-The Bodmin Railway Preservation Society (BRPS) was thus formed in July 1984.
-In a bid to raise the £139,600 needed to purchase the line from Bodmin Parkway to Boscarne Junction, via Bodmin General, the Bodmin & Wenford Railway plc was formed by the Society.
-The Company successfully purchased the track, and North Cornwall District Council (now part of Cornwall Council) secured the land, from British Rail.
+The Bodmin Railway Preservation Society (BRPS) was formed in 1984, and they in turn formed the Bodmin & Wenford Railway plc in order to raise funds to purchase the line from Bodmin Parkway to Boscarne Junction, via Bodmin General.
+They were successful, and North Cornwall District Council (now part of Cornwall Council) secured the land from British Rail.

-The first Open Day was held on Sunday 1 June 1986, when a small steam locomotive – former Devonport Dockyard 0-4-0ST No 19 – performed shunting demonstrations at Bodmin General Station.
-These were the first authorised train movements in the preservation era, and thus the Bodmin & Wenford Railway is proud to celebrate its 25th anniversary in 2011.
+The first Open Day was held on Sunday 1st June 1986, when a small steam locomotive – former Devonport Dockyard 0-4-0ST No 19 – performed shunting demonstrations at Bodmin General Station.
+These were the first authorised train movements in the preservation era, and thus the Bodmin & Wenford Railway was proud to celebrate its 30th anniversary in 2016.

-The railway has now firmly established itself as one of the country's finest steam railways, Cornwall’s only full size (standard gauge) railway still regularly operated by steam locomotives………and a great family attracktion!
+The railway has firmly established itself as one of the country’s finest steam railways.
+Why not plan a visit!